 “Well, you know what they say, don’t you pet?
 What don’t kill you, will make you stronger.”

-Jess felt her teeth clench together with the effort of not snapping back.
+Jessica felt her teeth dig into her tongue with the effort of not snapping back.
 It was one of those glib sayings people trotted out every time they realised there was harm done they couldn’t heal.
 She wanted to snarl that what didn’t kill you could just as easily leave you broken and bloody, weakened and vulnerable and much less strong than you were before.
 It could also leave you changed as well as damaged, struggling to know who this stranger was that you had become – the one who jumped at shadows and whose heart started racing when a car engine started up.

 It was not a good look for a woman who had once been decorated for valour.